Three Letters Used to Be Enough: SEO, AEO, and GEO Explained

 When someone asks ChatGPT a question, it generates an answer by synthesizing information from its training data and, increasingly, from real time web searches.
 If your content is authoritative on a topic, it might get cited.
 If it is not structured for AI consumption, it probably will not.

-In my experience, the biggest mistake is treating these as three separate strategies that compete for attention.
+The biggest mistake is treating these as three separate strategies that compete for attention.
 They are not.
 They are layers that build on each other.

 The relationship is simple: SEO helps you show up.
 AEO helps you stand out.
 GEO helps you get quoted.

 Traditional SEO remains the foundation.
 It gets your content indexed, ranked, and discoverable.
 Without solid SEO fundamentals, the other strategies have nothing to build on.
+AEO builds on SEO by structuring your content to be selected for featured snippets and direct answers.
+GEO extends both by ensuring your content can be understood, cited, and incorporated into AI generated responses.

 The other common mistake is abandoning SEO basics while chasing AI optimization.
 I have seen people so focused on llms.txt files and schema markup that they forget about page speed and mobile experience.
 Do not do that.
 Quality content, solid technical structure, and fast loading times still matter.
+Getting the basics right is what gives the AI layer something to build on.

 AI platforms use specialized crawlers to access content.
 ChatGPT uses GPTBot.
 Perplexity uses PerplexityBot.
 Claude uses ClaudeBot.
 If your robots.txt blocks these crawlers, you cannot be cited.
+And the platforms are not interchangeable: research shows only 11% of domains are cited by both ChatGPT and Perplexity.
+They operate as separate ecosystems with different content preferences.

-Get CitedProWhat Actually Matters
+Get CitedProWhat actually matters

 Start with SEO fundamentals.
-Good SEO remains the foundation.
-Quality content, solid technical structure, fast loading times, and relevant backlinks still matter.
+Quality content, solid technical structure, fast loading times, and relevant backlinks are still the foundation everything else builds on.

 Implement structured data.
 Schema markup is no longer optional.
 FAQ schema, Article schema, and other structured data types help both traditional search and AI systems understand and cite your content.
+Sites with proper schema see 40%+ more AI citations than those without.

 Allow AI crawlers.
 Check your robots.txt.
 If you are blocking GPTBot, ClaudeBot, or PerplexityBot, you are invisible to the AI systems that could be citing you.

-The Reality
+The reality

 Search has fragmented.
 Users now find information through traditional search results, featured snippets, voice assistants, and AI generated responses.
 Optimizing for just one channel means missing the others.

-The good news is that many optimizations help across all three.
-Structured content, clear answers, original data, and proper schema markup benefit SEO, AEO, and GEO simultaneously.
+The good news is that the terminology debate is mostly academic.
+Whether you call it AEO, GEO, or just "AI visibility," the work is the same: structured content, clear answers, original data, proper schema markup, and letting AI crawlers in.
 You do not need three separate strategies.
 You need one comprehensive approach that addresses how people actually find information today.
-That is why we built our plugin to handle the technical side of AI optimization.
-One less thing to manage.